Question Regarding Headaches and Physical Therapy?

 Answer by Kat

 When you start exercising your neck the muscles start to strengthen and your neck starts to become more agile.
-That is called a range of motion causing greater blood circulation in the neck.
+That is called a causing greater blood circulation in the neck.
 This decreases your headaches.
 Headaches are caused when the muscles are tight and weak.
 I am not sure what the doctor meant by the headache/ pain moving to the back of your neck.
-But the bulk of the pain in the neck is in the at the back.
+But the bulk of the pain in the neck is in the spinal cord at the back.

 Answer by mistify